The Caliphate or the Supreme Imamate (book): Governance

 In the second section of the book, Rashid Rida explained about the Caliphal apparatus and the procedure for conducting an advanced and efficient governance.
 Rida stressed three significant religious and temporal themes which became the hallmark of Arab salafiyya movement: establishment of Islamic government based on shura (consultation), the urgency of a rejuvanted caliphate under Arab leadership, and safeguarding Islamic state-hood.
 The process of shura (consultation) to choose the caliph and assist him in governance was to be done by prominent Muslim representative known as the Ahl al-hall wal 'Aqd.
-Its members not only consisted of revered Islamic scholars, clerics, theologians and jurisconsultants, but also successful Muslim individuals in fields as diverse as literaure, academia, engineering, business, industries, military, science and technology, etc.
+Its members not only consisted of revered Islamic scholars, clerics, theologians and jurisconsultants, but also successful Muslim individuals in fields as diverse as literature, academia, engineering, business, industries, military, science and technology, etc.

 Although the Ahl al-Hal wal Aqd were qualified to evaluate the decisions of the rulers; major decisions concerning state policies and ideological stances; they are bound to defer to the counsel of senior scholars known as the Mujtahids so that they are compatible with sharia.
 The principle of shura constituted a core feature of the Islamic state since it constituted a balancing mechanism between the authorities and their subjects and ensured the justice and upheld the sanctity of Muslims.
 To guard against corruptions from undermining the shura system; Rida argued for the dominant role of upright, qualified ulema in the Ahl al-hal wal Aqd, who act as "the natural and genuine representatives of Muslims."

 The process of legislation and passing rules and regulations were to be based on Qur'an and Sunnah.
-In the absence of clear textual sources from the Scriptures (i.e Qur'an and authentic hadith), the ulema should exercise Ijtihad based on the principles of Islamic jurisprudence to determine legislative rulings.
+In the absence of clear textual sources from the Scriptures (i.e. Qur'an and authentic hadith), the ulema should exercise Ijtihad based on the principles of Islamic jurisprudence to determine legislative rulings.
 Thus, the power of a ruler was restricted within the following boundaries set by Sharia:"He [the caliph] is limited by the prescriptions of the Qur'an and the sunna, by the general example of the Rashidun caliphs, and by consultation."